fjarri-attic/oldi-hero-translation/hero_en.md

 "I don't know.
 Me, I guess... or Ares."

 "And mine - without a doubt!
 He!
-Ares-Enyalius [10]!
+Ares-Enyalius[^10]!
 Enonia said, even during this business, he did not take off his helmet.
 Honored us, that is.
 But my Enonia is so stupid - can't handle her now!
 Every night she repeats: 'Now Ares - that was the real thing!
 It was divine!
 Truly - a god... a spearman!
 And you're just a raggy billygoat...'
 And what about me?
 Sure, I’m not a spearman - although the women haven't complained so far!
 Listen, Amphitryon, let's go on a campaign!
 Otherwise I will croak, trying to please her..."

+[^10] "Warlike", a common epithet of Ares, the god of war.

 "Ah, quit it!" unexpectedly for himself Amphitrion hissed through clenched teeth.
 "Divine, divine...
 We all know how it is - divine!
 They just gnash their teeth and run around the bedchamber - and that's all the love there is!"